The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 ##

 0. **What are the four types of HTTP requests that correspond to _creating_, _reading_, _updating_, and _deleting_ resources?
 Why is it important to use these  different types of requests?**

+Answer: The four types of HTTP requests that correspond to _creating_, _reading_, _updating_, and _deleting_ are __POST__ , __GET__ , __PUT__, and __DELETE__.
+It is important to use these different type of requests because requests are made everday when a user visit different websites.
+You want to ensure to display the type of info that a user expect when they visit or use your app.
+The different type of requests I mentioned earlier lets you handle different requests made to you server.
+Also you can handle errors for example when a user visit an endpoint that do not exist or have been move on your website.

 <br>